vania020/wro2025-robotek/README.md

 ### <ins>**Control Node Structure**</ins>

-Since we use ROS 2 as the middleware that connects all the components of our autonomous vehicle, there is no single “main” code that runs either the Open Challenge or the Obstacle Challenge.
+Since we use ROS 2 as the middleware that connects all the components of our autonomous vehicle, there isn't a single code that runs either the Open Challenge or the Obstacle Challenge.
 Instead, the system is built as a collection of independent but interconnected ROS 2 nodes, each performing a specific function such as reading the camera, processing LiDAR data, or controlling the motors.
 These nodes communicate constantly through topics and messages, allowing the car to behave as a cohesive, intelligent system.

 You can access our custom node codes here:
 <br>